 Shortly after THX steals a police car, and shortly before his fellow escapee crashes the one he tries to steal, you can hear someone on the radio say, "I think I ran over a wookiee back there on the expressway."

-This film was made as a result of George Lucas's student film short project at USC, Electronic Labyrinth THX 1138 4EB (1967).
+This film was made as a result of George Lucas' student film short project at USC, Electronic Labyrinth THX 1138 4EB (1967).
 Having won significant praise and attention for what was, at the time, an unconventional short, Lucas was given the opportunity to direct a feature-length version starring Robert Duvall, produced by his mentor Francis Ford Coppola under his newly formed production company American Zoetrope.
-Zoetrope was a financial failure, as was "THX-1138," but the attention was enough to win Lucas the opportunity to make American Graffiti (1973), the success of which paved the way for the opportunity to make Star Wars: Episode IV - A New Hope (1977).
+Zoetrope was a financial failure, as was this movie, but the attention was enough to win Lucas the opportunity to make American Graffiti (1973), the success of which paved the way for the opportunity to make Star Wars: Episode IV - A New Hope (1977).

-Co-writer Walter Murch has said in interviews that George Lucas never explained the origins of the character names THX, SEN and LUH to him, but he believes that they are deliberate homonyms for sex, sin and love - the three factors that set them apart from society.
+Co-writer Walter Murch has said in interviews that George Lucas never explained the origins of the character names THX, SEN, and LUH to him, but he believes that they are deliberate homonyms for sex, sin, and love, the three factors that set them apart from society.

 During his arrest, THX's work location is identified as "Operating Cell 94107", referring to the zip code of San Francisco's SOMA (South of Market) district where American Zoetrope's offices were located at the time.
 By interesting coincidence, Soma is the name of a narcotic from Aldous Huxley's "Brave New World".

-George Lucas's original plan was to shoot the film in Japan, but Francis Ford Coppola did not give Lucas enough money in the film's budget to take the entire production to Japan.
+George Lucas' original plan was to shoot the film in Japan, but Francis Ford Coppola did not give Lucas enough money in the film's budget to take the entire production to Japan.
 The film was shot in San Francisco and Los Angeles.

 Some producers felt that this was the kind of film where the special effects or drama should be right at the start, instead of a source of suspense.
-In this case, it was the scene where THX is attacked by shell-dwellers.
+In this case, it was the scene where THX was attacked by shell-dwellers.
 The producers wanted to "get the freaks up front".

 The trivia items below may give away important plot points.

-The end shot of THX escaping and seeing the setting sun for the first time wasn't a special effect or timelapse shot.
-Uncredited cameraman Caleb Deschanel and Matthew Robbins scouted a location for George Lucas and found a perfectly clear horizon for the shot in Port Hueneme, California.
-Robbins and Deschanel tried to get the shot four times but the weather made it impossible until it was captured on the fifth attempt.
+The end shot of THX escaping and seeing the setting sun for the first time wasn't a special effect, or timelapse shot.
+Uncredited cameraman Caleb Deschanel and Matthew Robbins scouted a location for George Lucas, and found a perfectly clear horizon for the shot in Port Hueneme, California.
+Robbins and Deschanel tried to get the shot four times, but the weather made it impossible until it was captured on the fifth attempt.